neuralcodinglab/brain2pix/README.md

 # Brain2Pix: Supplementary materials

+## Introduction
+Welcome to the repository that contains supplementary materials and the source code for the paper "Brain2Pix: Fully convolutional naturalistic video reconstruction from brain activity".

+The brain2pix model consists of 2 parts.
+1) Making RFSimages, and 2) training the GAN-like model.
+For reproducing the experiment, first check out the [data_preprocessing](data_preprocessing/README.md) files for making the RFSimages and then the [experiment](experiment/README.md) files for training the model.

-### Folders
+## Folders
-data_preprocessing: this folder contails all the code written to make RFSimages.
+data_preprocessing: this folder entails all the steps of transforming raw brain signals into RFSimages.

-code: Codes containing the model and training loop for the experiments. addional results: reconstruction videos in GIF format and figures in PFD format.
+experiment: codes containing the model and training loop for the experiments.

+visualizations: reconstruction videos in GIF format and figures in PFD format.

-Repository for the supplementary materials of the paper "Brain2Pix: Fully convolutional naturalistic video reconstruction  from brain activity".
+## Results

 <b>Main results -- FixedRF (test set):</b>